 Shoulder dystocia occurs when one shoulder of the fetus lodges against the woman’s pubic bone, and the baby is therefore caught in the birth canal.

-The fetus is positioned normally (head first) for delivery, but the fetus’s shoulder becomes lodged against the woman’s pubic bone as the fetus’s head comes out.
+In shoulder dystocia, the fetus is positioned normally (head first) for delivery, but the fetus’s shoulder becomes lodged against the woman’s pubic bone as the fetus’s head comes out.
+(The two pubic bones are part of the pelvic bone.
+They are joined together by cartilage at the bottom of the pelvis, behind the vaginal opening.)
 Consequently, the head is pulled back tightly against the vaginal opening.
 The baby cannot breathe because the chest and umbilical cord are compressed by the birth canal.
 As a result, oxygen levels in the baby’s blood decrease.

 Shoulder dystocia is not common, but it is more common when any of the following is present: